dinoperovic/django-salesman/docs/advanced/payment_methods.rst

 Basket validation example
 -------------------------

-In this example we create an *on-delivery* payment method that is only valid when less that 10 items are in the basket.
+In this example, we create an *on-delivery* payment method that is only valid when less that 10 items are in the basket.

 .. code:: python